chevcast/shotgun/README.md

 		}
 	}

-When you define options with aliases set to false, such as the message option in the above example, that lets Shotgun know that this option will have no name provided in the user input.
-Options without aliases will be added to the `options` object that is passed to the command's `invoke()` function in the order they are found in the parsed user input.
+When you define options with `nodash` set to true, such as the message option in the above example, that lets Shotgun know that this option will have no hyphenated name provided in the user input.
+Options without names will be added to the `options` object that is passed to the command's `invoke()` function in the order they are found in the parsed user input.
 For example:

 	echo "Dance monkey, dance!" -i 5